Minimalist Packing For Bali

 How I Pack For Backpacking Trips

-1 pair of jeans; good to have even in Bali.
+- 1 pair of jeans; good to have even in Bali.
 Finding jeans the right length and fit might be hard in Bali depending on your size.
-XL and XXL fits completely different in SE Asia.
+XL and XXL fit completely differently in SE Asia.

 - 1 lightweight raincoat.
 You never know when it will downpour in Bali, especially while riding your motorbike.
 Keep in mind that raincoats are cheap in Bali, nut they may not be made to your standards.